Welcome to the Public Health Dynamics Laboratory

 - Spatial epidemiology

 - Vaccine distribution in developing countries

 - Public health response to epidemics and other emergencies

 - Social networks and effects on obesity, smoking, and other health behaviors

 The PHDL is on the vanguard of public health research and computational modeling, and takes an active role in the development of open source computational tools for the analysis of public health issues.

-Some of our systems are highlighted in the display on this page.
-These databases and programs support several major research projects including:
+Our databases and programs support several major research projects including: